 Linguistics encompasses many fields related to language in general, but my major concentrations are in second language acquisition (SLA) and pedagogy.
 I received my Bachelor's degree in French & Linguistics in 2004 and my Master's degree in Linguistics & Teaching English as a Second Language in 2007.
-I am nearly finished with my PhD in Applied Linguistics, having submitted my thesis for examination in March 2015.
+I am nearly finished with my PhD in Applied Linguistics, having succesfully passed my thesis examination in June 2015.

 My major research interests are related to the role textbooks play in language teaching and learning, including the use of (or lack of) realia and informal language, as well as the teaching of vocabulary with regards to frequency and corpora and the importance of listening comprehension for learning vocabulary.
 Obviously, I'm also interested in the role technology plays in language learning, especially computer-assisted language learning (CALL) that allows for more audio-visual input than the regular classroom.